lucaxjordo/lucaxjordo/README.md

 - 👋 Hi, I’m @lucaxjordo
-- 👀 I’m interested in web development, learning to create responsive web pages
+- 👀 I’m interested in web development, ADS Student
-- 🌱 I’m currently learning back end development, foucosing on Python lang.
+- 🌱 I’m currently learning back end development, foucosing on Python and Java lang.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: www.linkedin.com/in/lucasxoliva

 <!---
 lucaxjordo/lucaxjordo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.